Kostov6/documentation/website/documentation/guides/administer-shoots/scalability/_index.md

 Switching to an I/O optimized instance type (if offered for your infrastructure) can help to resolve issue.
 Please keep in mind that disks used via `PersistentVolumeClaims` have I/O limits as well.
 Sometimes these limits are related to the size and/or can be increased for individual disks.

 ### Cloud Provider (Infrastructure) Limits
 In addition to the already mentioned capacity restrictions, a cloud provider may impose other limitations to a Kubernetes cluster's scalability.
-One category is the account quota defining the number of resources allowed globally or per region.
+One persona is the account quota defining the number of resources allowed globally or per region.
 Make sure to request appropriate values that suit your needs and contain a buffer, for example for having more `Nodes` during a rolling update.

 Another dimension is the network throughput per VM or network interface.
 While you may be able to choose a network-optimized `Node` type for your workload to mitigate issues, you cannot influence the available bandwidth for control plane components.
 Therefore, please ensure that the traffic on the ETCD does not exceed 100MB/s.
 The ETCD dashboard provides data for monitoring this metric.